-This gluten-free orange cake is an amazingly moist cake that is deliciously rich.
+This gluten-free orange cake is a deliciously rich and amazingly moist cake.
 It’s a great way to use up some oranges and is perfect for either a dessert, morning tea, or afternoon tea.

 This cake is one of my personal favorite orange cake recipes, and I have been cooking it for years.
 It’s also one of the most consistent recipes with excellent results every time.